- I. Introduction

 4. Value Contrast

 The contrast between light and dark values can add dimensionality to your artwork by creating highlights and shadows that suggest form and volume.
-Pay attention to how light falls on objects from different angles and
+Pay attention to how light falls on objects from different angles and experiment with shading techniques accordingly.

 5. Atmospheric Effects